stephenh/stephenh.github.com/_posts/2014-02-08-di-thought-experiment.markdown

     }
 {: class="brush:java"}

+Eesh.
+Now we're at 5 method parameters.

-One last thing--so far our `service` method has been stateless.
-Just for illustration, let's make it stateful:
+How about one last thing--so far our `service` method has been stateless, which is fine, that's how servlets work.

+But, illustration purposes, let's pretend our "servlet" component it actually stateful (e.g. one is created per-request):

     public class Servlet {
       private final Writer w;